-Data in this Report has been collected from the Company's operations as listed above.
+Data in this Report has been collected from the Company's operations as listed above and there are no changes with respect to the boundary as compared to our 2013 Report.

-The process for defining the content of the Report
+The process for defining the content of the Report $^{\rm [G4-18,\ G4-33]}$

 We have defined the content of the Report through research with key stakeholder groups in order to gain their feedback on requirements and preferences.
-Data is provided and reviewed by Senior Management prior to submission to Managing Director for approval.
-Final Report is approved by the Company's Board of Directors.
+Data is provided and reviewed by Senior Management prior to submission to the Managing Director for approval.
+The Final Report is approved by the Company's Board of Directors.